 Concussions & Traumatic Brain Injuries (TBI)

-Currently untreated brain injuries is an epidemic in America, the symptoms are sometimes not even recognized by physicians.
+Currently, untreated brain injuries are an epidemic in America, the symptoms are sometimes not even recognized by physicians.
 Traumatic brain injuries may be described as an injury to the brain, traumatic brain injury, head trauma, head injury, neurological injury or neurological insult.
-No matter what the term, it it is estimated 30-40 million working aged Americans are living with an untreated brain injury.
+No matter what the term, it is estimated 30-40 million working-age Americans are living with an untreated brain injury.
 The CDC reports 1.7 million new injuries occur each year with an estimated 50,000 die as a result.
 Please understand that traumatic brain injuries can manifest in physical, behavioral and have cognitive consequences if left untreated.

-Cognitive consequences may include: attention and concentration deficits, mental confusion, impaired planning ability, memory impairment, impaired communication skills, impaired abstract and judgement, and the lack of initiation.
+Cognitive consequences may include attention and concentration deficits, mental confusion, impaired planning ability, memory impairment, impaired communication skills, impaired abstract and judgment, and the lack of initiation.

 Worldwide research has established Hyperbaric Oxygen Therapy (HBOT) as a standard of care in treating concussions/traumatic brain injuries.
 We give the brain the oxygen it needs to heal itself.
 Within just a few treatments our patients report the mental fog lifting.
-The confusion & short term memory deficits begin to diminish.
-The anger management & acting out becomes more controlled.
+Confusion & short term memory deficits begin to diminish.
+Anger management & acting out becomes more controlled.
 We treat concussions and traumatic brain injuries successfully in a shorter time frame while resolving a large portion of the patient’s symptoms.
-Recovery from a traumatic brain injury is a multi-disciplinary process, and must include physical therapy, occupational therapy and language therapy coupled with hyperbaric oxygen therapy.
+Recovery from a traumatic brain injury is a multi-disciplinary process and must include physical therapy, occupational therapy and language therapy coupled with hyperbaric oxygen therapy.

 Please feel free to call our office if you have any questions.